Table of Contents

 ASUS ZenBook 13

-If you’d like to save a bit of money, the ZenBook 13 is not only one of the best 13-inch gaming laptops, but it’s also the best 13-inch gaming laptop under $1000.
+If you’d like to save a bit of money, the ZenBook 13 is an amazing gaming laptop under $1000.
 It manages to push a great choice of components in a slim and good looking chassis, and keep them performing well.
 The all-black design is stealthy and looks and feels premium.
 There’s a fingerprint scanner below the keyboard for biometric security, and you’ve got a backlit keyboard with plenty of travel.

 In terms of performance, you have an 8th generation Intel Core i5-8265U processor.
 It may not be as powerful as an i7, but it can still run modern games pretty well.
 It is a quad-core CPU that can turbo boost up to 3.9GHz.
 To help it, there’s Nvidia’s GeForce MX150 graphics card, but in the 2GB variant.
 This is an extremely slim laptop, so more power would definitely result in thermal issues.
 The storage is very fast, with a 256GB m.2 SSD, and you’ll get 8GB of LPDDR3 RAM as well.
 To round things out, you have a 13.3” NanoEdge touchscreen with extremely slim bezels.
 All things considered, this is a pretty impressive build.

-When it comes to features, the ZenBook 13 is a bit boring, but it’s still the best 13-inch laptop for gaming if you’re on a tight budget.
+When it comes to features, the ZenBook 13 is a bit boring, but a great choice if you’re on a tight budget.
 The standout things are the fingerprint scanner and the stealthy design, as well as the Type C port and the 802.11ac Wi-Fi.

 Cooling is, unsurprisingly, excellent.
 A single fan pushes air from behind, inside the hinge, and it moves enough to keep things cool.
 You won’t have to worry about throttling with the ZenBook 13, that’s for sure.